 Depositions can be the key to many civil suits.
 If you’ve filed a personal injury lawsuit, be sure to ask your attorney if you should expect to be deposed.

 If you have been injured or are involved in a personal injury claim after a car accident or other incident, contact David I. Fuchs, Injury & Accident Lawyer, P.A.
 Attorney David I. Fuchs will fully prepare you for a deposition and be by your side the entire time.
-Call (954) 568-3636 or use our online contact form today.
+Use our online contact form today!

 A deposition is an oral, recorded interview of a witness, called the deponent, usually conducted in the discovery phase before a trial.
 In a personal injury case, the deposition is usually requested by the other party’s attorney.
 They may depose you, or other key witnesses.